sami-badawi/shapelogic-scala/README.md

 * Primitive numeric types are not a subclass of anything
 * Byte needs to be promoted to integers, while float do not, normal generic classes will not do this
 * Some sort of dependent types are needed which can be acomplished using type level programming
-* Types classes can be used to define number, but they do not play well type level programming
+* Type classes can be used to define number, but they do not play well type level programming
 * The image class need to be speicalized to avoid boxing of primitive operation

 Creating a simple generic image class, BufferImage[T], with all the properties is hard, and BufferImage might become quite complicated.